felixnyamweya/ReactReduxHRS/README.md

   It's done !
   You can now run the dev server `http://dev.hr.excellencetechnologies.in/hr/cra/#/` in your browser.

-  NOTE: if `ReactReduxHR` not exist, then you have first clone the project and then follow the above steps.
+  NOTE: if `ReactReduxHRS` not exist, then you have first clone the project and then follow the above steps.

 ### Run Cypress Tests